MoiraLampe/MoiraLampe.github.io/md_files/fungi.md

 ### The story behind this project

-In December 2021, I was gifted a copy of "Entangled Life" written by Merlin Sheldrake, a book that ended up openineng a whole new world in front of me.
+In December 2021, I was gifted a copy of "Entangled Life" written by Merlin Sheldrake, a book that ended up opening up a whole new world in front of me.
 I was so fascinated by the incredible significance of these organisms that live among us in as many as 5 million species but are yet so invisible.

 Not only do fungi manifest themselves as well-known mushrooms that grow and are visible in nature, but they also thrive in the form of expansive interconnected networks, the mycelium.
 They are the unseen parts of mushrooms, hidden beneath the forest floor, serving as their ”roots”.